kristianklein/kleinlibc/README.md

 $ cmake --build .
 ```

-Now you can run the unit test suite with:
+You can now run the unit test suite with:
 ```
 $ ./kleinlibc_test
 ```